hesam-abdolhosseini/C-Programming-Portfolio/hardware-programming/README.md

 ## Contents
 - **01-blink-led:** Digital output basics (LED, delay).
 - **02-analog-read-serial:** Analog input using a potentiometer, values printed to Serial Monitor.
+- **03-digital-read-serial:** Digital input with a pushbutton, values printed to Serial Monitor.
+- **04-fading-a-led:** Demonstrates analog output (PWM) to fade an LED in and out.
+- **05-read-analog-voltage:** Reads an analog input, converts values to voltage, and prints to Serial Monitor.
 .
 .
 .